Wraithers/runtipi-appstore/README.md

 # Tipi App Store ⛺️

-This is the official repository for the Tipi App Store.
+This is the local repository for the Tipi App Store.
 It contains all the apps that are available for download on [Tipi](https://github.com/meienberger/runtipi).

 ## Apps available